(Redirected from Sacrifice bunt)

 "Baseball is the only place in life where a sacrifice is really appreciated." - Anonymous

 A sacrifice hit (also known as a sacrifice bunt, and abbreviated SH) is credited to a batter who successfully advances one or more runners by bunting the ball for an out, or who would have been put out but for an error or unsuccessful fielder's choice.
 A sacrifice does not count as a time at bat.
 Many sacrifice bunts are made by pitchers, because the vast majority of them are poor hitters who would be unlikely to advance a runner otherwise.

 A squeeze play is a variant of the sacrifice hit in which the object is not only to advance a baserunner, but to have him score from third base.
 A sacrifice fly is another type of sacrifice play, now considered to be different from a sacrifice hit, although that distinction was not always made (see below).

 The exact nature of the sacrifice has varied over time.
 For most of baseball history the sacrifice has followed essentially the current rule: a sacrifice was awarded only on a bunt that was not an obvious attempt to bunt for a hit.
 At other times, though, the rules have given credit for other ways of advancing runners with outs.
 A brief summary of the sacrifice hit rule over time:

-Because the rules on exactly what constituted a sacrifice hit varied considerably during the early game, sacrifice totals from the early game can't necessarily be compared directly with modern ones.
+Because the rules on exactly what constituted a sacrifice hit varied considerably during the early game, sacrifice totals from that period can't necessarily be compared directly with modern ones.

 |All Time Leaders|